What are the Tweedsmuir Community History Books?

 Tweedsmuir Community History Books (or Tweedsmuirs as they are commonly known) uniquely capture and preserve local community history.
-They vary in form from a simple scrapbook to an elaborate series of volumes bound in leather, wood or a more formal blue-and-gold cover.
+They vary in form from a simple scrapbook to an elaborate series of volumes bound in leather, wood or a more formal blue-and-gold cover and are guided by the Tweedsmuir Manual.
 Tweedsmuirs are comprised of a variety of information and often include a history of the:

 - Local Women's Institute Branch